 - I recommend using good quality dark and white chocolate for the chocolate ganache toppings.
-Do not use cooking chocolate, it just won’t taste very nice!
+Do not use cooking or baking chocolate, it won't taste very nice!

 - Make sure you use double cream for the ganaches, single cream won't work.
 The same goes for the cheesecake filling.

 - As white chocolate can be yellowish in colour, I used some whitening powder to make it whiter.
 This is optional of course.
-I used Sugarflair Superwhite powder, and Wilton also do a whitening product called White-White.
+I used Sugarflair Superwhite powder, and Wilton also do a whitening product called White-White that you could try.

 Recommended Equipment and Ingredients*